 - Work Activity Services (WAS)--This program increases independent work opportunities for individuals served by expanding present and developing new MCFS industries.
 Also, the WAS increases cooperation and support from the business community in taking special steps to provide employment for individuals served.
 Currently, there is an on-site ironing program, janitorial services, and car wash.

-- Employment Related Services (ERS)--This program locates jobs for clients within the community based on their ability.
+- Supported Employment Services (SES)--This program locates jobs for clients within the community based on their ability.
 On-the-job training is provided along with supervision to help the clients keep their jobs.

-- Case Managment Services--This program provides outreach and intake services, information and referral, needs assessment and service coordination.
-Included in the Case Management Program is a Money Management Program, in which the individuals served are assisted and taught the concepts of proper budgeting, bill paying, and saving.
+- Money Management Program--Individuals served are assisted and taught the concepts of proper budgeting, bill paying, and saving.

 - Group Home/Supervised-Living--This program provides supervised family-style living arrangements for developmentally delayed men and women with the objective of independent living.

 - Day Services-Adult--This program provides appropriate functional training to the IDD population.
 People served range in functionability and are taught skills based on their skill level.

 - Bible Study Program--This program provides daily devotion time for individuals served and staff.

 - Transportation Services--MCFS provides transportation to and from the facility for the people served daily via vehicles obtained through a Mississippi Department of Transportation 5310 Grant Program (Elderly and Disabled Program).
 Transportation is also provided to the local community for a fee (as needed and on-demand) when and if it does not disrupt the services of the people served at MCFS.
 The MCFS transportation department works closely with local transportation providers to collaborate services for community people to ensure needs are met--if MCFS cannot meet the need, we will work with other providers to ensure the person gets where they need to go.